 Your final grade will be determined by

 The purpose of the exams is for you to demonstrate your understanding of the course material and, just as importantly, to give you feedback on where your understanding is strong and where you may need more work.
-Since we cannot meet together as a group this semester, all of the exams will be open-note take-home exams where you will have several days to work on them.
-See the Tentative Daily Syllabus for dates of the exams.
+The exams will be open-note take-home exams where you will have several days to work on them.
+See the Tentative Weekly Syllabus for dates of the exams.
 I will provide more details about the structure of the exams as the time gets closer.

 I know that exams can be stressful, especially with the other academic, extracurricular, and family commitments that you may have.
-To try to reduce some of this stress concerning your grade, I will weight your exam scores by differing amounts: Your lowest exam score will count 20% of your exam grade, the second lowest will count 30%, and the highest will count 50% of your exam grade.
-For example, if your four exam scores are 71, 82, and 93, then your overall exam average will be 85.3.
+To try to reduce some of this stress concerning your grade, I will weight your exam scores by differing amounts: Your lower exam score will count 1/3 of your exam grade, and the higher will count 2/3 of your exam grade.
+For example, if your exam scores are 74 and 94, then your overall exam average will be 87.3.

 Please come see me during my drop-in office hours!
 No appointment necessary!
-All office hours this semester will be remote, and the Zoom link is posted to onCourse.
 If you have a conflict and cannot make my office hours, please email me and we can set up an appointment for another time.
-You should also take advantage of the no-additional-cost Remote Peer Tutoring that is staffed by advanced math students.
-A link to the schedule for Remote Peer Tutoring is posted on the course webpage.

-The Counseling Center is the confidential and free mental health resource on campus for all students.
-To learn about services, check out their website, or give the office a call at 508-286-3905.
-Even when the Counseling Center is closed, or staff are unavailable, After Hours Mental Health Support is available by calling the front desk 508-286-3905 and following voicemail prompts to be connected to a clinician (24/7, available in languages other than English, and accessible from anywhere you are in the world).
+The Counseling Center is the confidential and FREE mental health resource on campus for all students.
+To learn about services, check out the website, or give the office a call at 508-286-3905.
+Additionally, the Mental Health Support Line is available anytime the CC is not, by calling the front desk 508-286-3905 and following voicemail prompts to be connected to a clinician (24/7, available in languages other than English, and accessible from anywhere you are in the world).

 The Filene Center strives to support your learning pathway by fostering successful academic, career, and personal development.
 The academic advising staff will work collaboratively with you, faculty and campus resources to ensure that you have the access and guidance to become a confident and reflective learner at Wheaton and beyond.
-You may contact them at firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org.

 Many other offices on campus can also help support the holistic wellness of students.
 For students who identify as low-income, first-gen, LGBTQ+, or have a faith or spiritual practice they adhere to, the Center for Social Justice and Community Impact and Center for Religious and Spiritual Life (the Base) are good places for support and engagement.
-The Marshall Center for Intercultural Learning supports BIPOC students and those working towards breaking down barriers across difference, and the Center for Global Education supports international students, and students seeking educational opportunities abroad.
+The Marshall Center for Intercultural Learning supports BIPOC students and those working towards breaking down barriers across differences, and the Center for Global Education supports international students, and students seeking educational opportunities abroad.
+The Title IX Office supports students through sexual and gender based misconduct, and the Bias Incident Response Team supports individuals through a wide variety of bias events.
 We encourage you to reach out to any and all of these offices for support.